-As you probably know by now, MONQ stands for “Modifying One’s Natural Qualia”, or “Modified Observation of Natural Qualia.”
+As you probably know by now, MONQ stands for “Modifying One’s Natural Qualia” or “Modified Observation of Natural Qualia.”
 You can take your pick.
 Note that we place a lot of emphasis on the Q of this acronym because Qualia are so integral to the beneficial effects of our personal essential oil diffusers.
-If you weren’t familiar with this acronym, you can learn more about the beginnings of MONQ.
+If you weren’t familiar with this acronym, you can learn reading the beginnings of MONQ.

 So what does this word actually mean?
 Qualia (singular: quale) are not the easiest concept to wrap your head around.
 Put as simply as possible, a quale is “what it is like” to be in a mental state caused by some sort of external stimulus.